Transitional Housing Programs for Current and Former Foster Youth

 Transitional Housing Placement Program (THPP)

 The THPP is a community care licensed placement opportunity for youth in foster care between the ages of 16 and 18 years old.
-The goal of THPP is to help participants emancipate successfully by providing a safe environment for youth while learning skills that can make them self-sufficient.
-Participants may live alone, with departmental approval, or with roommates in apartments and single-family dwellings with regular support and supervision provided by THPP agency staff, county social workers, and ILP coordinators.
-Supportive services include: educational guidance, employment counseling and assistance reaching emancipation goals outlined in a participant’s Transitional Independent Living Plan, the emancipation readiness portion of a youths’ case plan.
+The goal of THPP is to help participants emancipate successfully by providing a safe environment for youth, while learning skills that can make them self-sufficient.
+Participants may live alone, with departmental approval, or with roommates in apartments or single-family dwellings with an employee or an employee living on site.
+Support and supervision is provided by THPP agency staff, county social workers and ILP coordinators.
+Supportive services include: educational guidance, employment counseling, and assistance reaching emancipation goals outlined in a participant’s Transitional Independent Living Plan, the emancipation readiness portion of a youths’ case plan.
 The youth must also be participating in the Independent Living Program.
 Please refer to the Fact Sheet above for additional details about the program.

 THP-Plus is a transitional housing program for young adults who exited foster care (including those supervised by Probation) on or after their 18th birthday and are not yet 24 years of age (25 in counties that have opted to extend services per SB 1252).
 The housing models and services offered are similar to those offered in THPP, but the rules about the program will be age appropriate for young adults.
 Please refer to the Fact Sheet above for additional details about the program.

 THP-Plus programs are not licensed but are certified by the county social services agency and the home receives a fire clearance, if required.
 A housing model could include apartments, single-family dwellings, condominiums, college dormitories, and host family models (living with people you know).
 Housing shelters or temporary accommodations with friends would not be considered a housing model.